 - Watch this two-minute video about how to read an LC call number so that you can quickly find your book on the shelves.

 - Complete and submit your university borrower form, VCU Libraries registration form, and repeating field trip form to Ms. DeGroat no later than the Friday BEFORE the date of the shuttle you’d like to take.
 When you return all your forms, you will receive a borrowing pass.

 - On the first Wednesday you select, meet near the activity bus in the student parking lot by 11:40am.
 The bus will depart promptly at 11:40am and return by 12:15pm.

 Borrowing Materials from VCU Libraries

 Books, CDs, and DVDs available from VCU Libraries are a valuable complement to the MW Library’s resources.
-In order to check out their materials, follow the steps below (forms are available in the staff handbook and student information course in itslearning, as well as on the library circulation desk):
+In order to check out their materials, follow the steps below (forms are available in the Resources area of the Dragons Research group in Schoology):

 - Submit a completed university borrowing form (requires signature of parent/guardian) to Ms. DeGroat to obtain a borrowing pass* for VCU Libraries.

 - Complete a VCU Libraries registration form

 - Take the borrowing pass, the VCU Libraries registration form, and a photo ID (e.g. MLWGS student ID) to Cabell Library to check out the items of interest to you